Five SW Ohio officers who died in line of duty to be honored at 2021 Ohio Peace Officers’ Memorial Ceremony

-CINCINNATI (FOX19) - The state’s annual Peace Officers’ Memorial Ceremony is held each May 7 in London, Ohio, where hundreds of law enforcement officers gather to honor fallen colleagues and their families.
+CINCINNATI (FOX19) - The state’s Peace Officers’ Memorial Ceremony will be held Thursday in London, Ohio, where law enforcement officers and their families gather annually to honor fallen colleagues and their families.

 This year, most of the officers who died in 2019 and 2020 that are being remembered are from southwest Ohio: